wilkart/homebrew-gridcoin/README.md

 ## Disclaimer
-This software might be recognised as an OSX/CoinMiner by antivirus tools.
+This software might be recognised as an OSX/CoinMiner by antymalware and antivirus tools.
-Disable a real time system protection for an installation time.
+Considred to temporarly disable a real time system protection for an installation time.
-Exclude the following path from a real time antivirus scanning.
+Exclude the following path from a real time protection for running the wallet:

     /usr/local/Cellar/gridcoin-cli
     /usr/local/Cellar/gridcoin-cli-db5
     /usr/local/Cellar/gridcoin-cli-db4

+    /opt/homebrew/Cellar/gridcoin-cli
+    /opt/homebrew/Cellar/gridcoin-cli-db5
+    /opt/homebrew/Cellar/gridcoin-cli-db4

 ## Installation with latest BerkleyDB